OAM-Licensed Mortgage Broker in Italy for Expats

 Fee component Amount When Notes

-Advisory success fee ~3% of mortgage amount At rogito (closing) Typical for specialist expat advisory in Italy — varies case by case based on deal size and complexity.
-The €1,500 retainer is deducted from this amount.
+Advisory success fee 1%–4% of mortgage amount At rogito (closing) Typical for specialist expat advisory in Italy — varies by deal size and complexity.
+Fee confirmed before engagement.
 No success, no fee.

 💡